 2019 Joshua B. Cantor Scholar Award

-The BI-ISIG is pleased to honor Dr. Noah Silverberg as the 2019 recipient of the Joshua B. Cantor Scholar Award.
-To be selected for the Cantor award is to be recognized as a professional whose work embodies the spirit of Dr. Cantor’s endeavors and achievements, which aimed to provide solace, meaning, and hope to individuals with TBI.
-It is clear from Dr. Silverberg’s body of work and his overall career accomplishments, he shares this vision.
+The BI-ISIG Executive Committee is pleased to recognize the recipient of the 2019 Joshua B. Cantor Award is Noah Silverberg, PhD.
+This award was established in honor of Joshua Cantor, former ACRM and BI-ISIG member.
+Award recipients are recognized as a professional, whose work embodies the spirit of Dr. Cantor’s endeavors and achievements, which aimed to provide solace, meaning, and hope to individuals with TBI.

 Dr. Noah Silverberg obtained his PhD in Clinical Neuropsychology from the University of Windsor (Canada) in 2007.
 During his PhD program, training at the Rehabilitation Institute of Michigan sparked a passion for neurorehabilitation.
 He started his career as a staff psychologist in the acquired brain injury program at G.F.
 Strong Rehabilitation Centre, British Columbia’s tertiary rehabilitation hospital, and became board certified in Clinical Neuropsychology (American Board of Professional Psychology) in 2011.
 From 2015-2016, he was a Visiting Assistant Professor in the Department of Physical Medicine & Rehabilitation at Harvard Medical School.